Rightpoint/BonMot/README.md

 To run the example project, run `pod try BonMot`, or clone the repo and open `Example/BonMot.xcworkspace`.

-### Warning:
-BonMot should be considered extremely pre-release.
-I'm planning on [changing the names](https://github.com/ZevEisenberg/BonMot/issues/7) of several classes, so a future update will definitely break your code.
-Use accordingly.

 ## Installation with CocoaPods

 BonMot is available through [CocoaPods](http://cocoapods.org).
 To install